DataDog/hiring-engineers/answers.md

 * **Bonus Question** What is the Anomaly graph displaying?

-  *We use Anomaly detection to identify when a metric is behaving differently than it has in the past, taking into account trends, seasonal day-of-week and time-of-day patterns.
+  *We use Anomaly Detection to identify when a metric is behaving differently than it has in the past, taking into account trends, seasonal day-of-week and time-of-day patterns.
 From the graph below we can see the algorithm is monitoring historical data to calculating the metric’s expected normal range of behaviour.*

   *Screenshot: Anomaly graph*